treee111/wahooMapsCreator/README.md

 ### Overview of the steps
 The steps for all OS are similar:
-- Download and Install required programs
+- Download wahooMapsCreator and install required programs
-- Download a release of wahooMapsCreator or clone Repository
 - Run wahooMapsCreator for your country
 - Copy the map-files to your device